-McHale et al. (2001) examined links in the activities children chose to participate in during their free-time and their adjustment.
+2McHale et al. (2001) examined links in the activities children chose to participate in during their free-time and their adjustment.
 McHale et al. examined the differing effects of adult supervised free-time activities versus unsupervised activities with peers and adjustment.
 They also investigated whether children that were better adjusted involved themselves in development enriching activities.
 The participants included 198 primarily Caucasian first born children in fourth and fifth grade and their parents from the northeast over a two year time period.
 The families varied in socioeconomic status with all the parents still married and all of the fathers and most of mothers having gainful employment.
 For this study, the researchers conducted yearly in home interviews with the parents and children to gather demographic information and individual perceptions of personal qualities and family relationships.
 Parents also reported on children’s conduct problems and children self-reported their depression symptoms.
 Subsequent phone interviews were also conducted to gather information from both children and parents regarding their daily free-time activities that took place outside of work and school.
 The results suggest free-time spent in adult supervised activities led to children that where better adjusted, however unsupervised solitary or peer activities led to children with adjustment problems.

 While it is extremely important for parents to be involved in school age children’s lives, it is as equally important when a mental health condition is introduced.
-Honey et al. (2013) examined how adolescents and children perceive their parents’ strategies to influence them in regards to their mental health behavior and what factors influence these adolescents’ perceptions and responses.
+4Honey et al. (2013) examined how adolescents and children perceive their parents’ strategies to influence them in regards to their mental health behavior and what factors influence these adolescents’ perceptions and responses.
 The researchers conducted interviews that were given to 26 children from the Sydney Metropolitan area with a large range of mental illnesses.
 The ages ranged from 15-24 with 9 males and 17 females.
 The researchers asked them first what they were experiencing when their illnesses first started and what they thought was helpful or unhelpful when their parents got involved.
 The findings of this study suggest that parents’ involvement in helping their children seek help when dealing with a mental illness does influence them positively.
 Whether it is by facilitative, persuasive, or controlling practices from the parents, the children mostly looked at their parents’ involvement as helping them no matter what.

-Sinclair, Cole, Dukewich, Felton, Weitlauf, Maxwell, and Jacky (2012) examined the relationship between depression and targeted peer victimization (TPV).
+6 Sinclair, Cole, Dukewich, Felton, Weitlauf, Maxwell, and Jacky (2012) examined the relationship between depression and targeted peer victimization (TPV).
 The researchers hypothesized that boys would experience a more physical victimization while girls would experience a more relational victimization.
 The researchers also tested for gender differences in both physical and relational strengths in victimization amongst children.
 The researchers conducted a one-year two-wave longitudinal study in central Tennessee of 626 students in grades three, four, five, and six (Time 1) and then 656 students in grades four, five, six, and seven (Time 2) one year later, with both of the groups being predominantly Caucasian.
 They assessed TPV using a self-report scale and a peer nomination measure.
 For the cognitive measures, they had the children take three different self-report questionnaires assessing the children’s developmentally appropriate domains, negative thoughts of themselves, and their views of themselves compared to the world and their future.
 The same procedure was then conducted exactly one year later.
 The findings of this study suggest that TPV increases negative thoughts and decreases positive thoughts in a year’s time.
 The results showed that relational victimization had a greater impact on depressive thoughts than physical victimization.
 The relation of TPV and positive and negative thoughts were stronger for boys rather than girls.